-I know one could say this a Star Wars wikia and it will bias.
-However, what this says makes it obvious that the Empire was an authoritarian regime.
+I know one could say this is a Star Wars wikia and it will biased.
+However, what this says makes it obvious that the Empire was a dictatorial regime.
 Also in Episode 4, the Imperial Senate was DISSOLVED.
 The legislative body was a joke, as noted in the following passage from this article:

 “…By its fourteenth year of existence, the new Senate had started growing weaker as the Emperor’s planetary governors assumed more responsibility over their territories.
 However, the Emperor preserved the Senate in order to make the Empire’s member worlds believe that they still had a part to play in government.
 Secretly, he planned to disband the Senate from the start but he needed it to preserve order until the Death Star was completed.”